The River Valley Outcomes and Outputs

 ADO Therapy also run various activity programs through the holiday periods and these services support sustainability of ADO River Valley.

 As per our Assessment & Admissions Policy we provide a handbook to all parent-carers following assessment to all families where a placement has been offered within ADO River Valley.
-In line with our Environmental Policy, ADO use online forms and admission forms are managed via our school website to obtain permission for parent-carers.
+In line with our Environmental Policy, ADO River Valley use online forms and admission forms are managed via our school website to obtain permission for parent-carers.
 Copies are emailed to their personal address.
 The school provide paper forms at assessment stage if the family do not have access to a PC and this process would be followed for a home-school agreement.

 We work in small classes (1:3) or 1:1 and offer individual child and young person-centered learning programmes to meet their needs and interests enabling YP to learn whilst developing confidence and self-esteem.
 The curriculum has a range of subjects and awards that YP can study, covering the independent framework.
 These options are discussed in the first assessment meeting with the YP to complete their Individual Learner Plan (ILP).
 This is led by our therapeutic team who discusses the YPs goals, aspirations and aims to match the interests to subject studies accordingly, whilst meeting their needs.
 Our YP then have a bespoke timetable created accordingly.